ShoneSingLone/GitBook/vocabulary.md

 # HTML5

+- Welcome to Dart 2!
+Still using Dart 1.x?
+See the archived site or the [migration](#迁移) guide.
 - Structuring Pages with [Semantic](#语义) Elements
 - As a specification, IndexedDB is currently a Candidate Recommendation.
 - You can even just push raw HTML files to GitHub Pages and it will build your site.